Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/setcalloutproperty/_index.md

 da.FontSize = 10;
 ```

-## Step 5: Create a free text annotation with callout
+## Create a free text annotation with callout

 Create a new free text annotation with callout by using the `FreeTextAnnotation` class.
 Set the `Intent` property to `FreeTextIntent.FreeTextCallout` to specify that this is a callout annotation.
 Set the `EndingStyle` property to `LineEnding.OpenArrow` to specify the style of the arrow at the end of the callout.
 Set the `Callout` property to an array of `Point` objects that represent the points on the page where the callout line should be drawn.